30th Reconnaissance Squadron: Cold War reconnaissance

 Reactivated under Tactical Air Command at Shaw Air Force Base, South Carolina on 1 January 1953.
 Performed training of photo-reconnaissance pilots with Douglas RB-26 Invader aircraft.
 Deployed to NATO in July 1953, being assigned to the United States Air Forces in Europe at Sembach Air Base, West Germany; its host 66th Tactical Reconnaissance Wing being the initial unit based at the new air base.
 Trained in night reconnaissance with RB-26s; replaced with Martin RB-57A Canberra jet aircraft in 1955.
 Was reassigned to the 10th Tactical Reconnaissance Wing at Spangdahlem Air Base in 1958 as part of a USAFE reorganization.
 Upgraded to Douglas RB-66C Destroyers and continued night reconnaissance training.
 Moved to England in 1959 when Spangdahlem became a tactical fighter base.
-Operated from RAF Alconbury, however rotated frequently to Toul-Rosieres Air Base, France where the 10th TRW operated a forward detachment until 1965.
+Operated from RAF Alconbury, however rotated frequently to Toul-Rosières Air Base, France where the 10th TRW operated a forward detachment until 1965.